 Page one also estimates your total closing costs and estimated cash to close.
 These numbers will be used as a baseline and the closing disclosure will compare how this has changed as the transaction has occurred.

 The second document – typically known as the CD or Closing Disclosure – comes toward the end of escrow, and is required before the lender can generate loan documents for buyer signature.
-Once the closing disclosure has been generated and acknowledged by buyer, the buyer must wait three business days (cooling off period) before they can sign their loan documents and proceed with the closing.
+The Closing Disclosure (CD) is a comprehensive five-page document outlining the final details and expenses of your mortgage loan.
+Once the closing disclosure has been generated and acknowledged by the buyer, the buyer must wait three business days (cooling off period) before they can sign their loan documents and proceed with the closing.

 For the purposes of calculation, business days are Monday – Saturday, with the exception of federal holidays.
 Day 1 is the day after the documents are acknowledged by a buyer.
 Loan docs can be signed on the third day.
 For example, if a buyer acknowledges documents on a Monday, day 1 is Tuesday and they could sign anytime on Thursday.